Differential forms, open-closed maps, and Gromov-Witten axioms: Introduction

 \section{Introduction}

-Given a symplectic manifold $(X,\omega)$ and a Lagrangian submanifold $L\subset X$, the open-closed map~\cite{Abouzaid, FOOO,Seidel_ICM,Seidel_2009} takes the Hochschild homology of the Fukaya $A_\infty$ algebra of $L,$ denoted $HH_*(L),$ to the quantum cohomology $QH^*(X)$.
-Endowing $HH_*(L)$ with the structure of a $QH^*(X)$ module via a closed-open map, the open-closed map is a homomorphism of $QH^*(X)$ modules~\cite{RitterSmith, Ganatra, Sheridan}.
-Such maps carry rich geometric information about $X$, $L$, and the interplay between them.
-Notably, they are used to formulate a split-generation criterion for the Fukaya category~\cite{Abouzaid, RitterSmith, Sheridan}.
+Open-closed maps~\cite{Abouzaid,FOOO,Seidel_ICM,Seidel_2009} take data that encodes information about Lagrangian submanifolds to data about the ambient symplectic manifold.
+For Liouville domains, this means that the Hochschild homology of the wrapped Fukaya category is mapped to the symplectic homology of the domain; for closed symplectic manifolds, the Hochschild homology of the Fukaya category is mapped to the quantum cohomology of the manifold.
+Such maps can be used to derive information about the appropriate Fukaya category, e.g., verifying its non-triviality~\cite{RitterSmith} or giving a split-generation criterion~\cite{Abouzaid, RitterSmith, Sheridan, Sheridan25,AbouzaidFukayaOhOhtaOno}.
+They can also be used to derive information about the quantum/symplectic cohomology, e.g., to verify non-vanishing~\cite{RitterSmith} or study nilpotency of $c_1$~\cite{RitterSmith}.

+The open-closed map is typically defined on chain level, on the Hochschild chain complex, and is then shown to descend to other related chain complexes --- most notably, the cyclic complex.
+This cyclic version has further applications.
+For example, it is used to study obstruction classes in Lagrangian Floer theory~\cite{FOOO}, to verify that homological mirror symmetry implies enumerative mirror symmetry~\cite{GanatraSheridan}, to verify the isomorphism of the TE structures on Lagrangian Floer vs. quantum cohomology~\cite{Hugtenburg1}, and to find a cyclic $A_\infty$ minimal model of the Fukaya category~\cite{Ganatra2}.

+The open-closed map can be restricted to sub-categories, and can further be specialized to the ``baby'' case where we fix one Lagrangian submanifold and take the Fukaya $A_\infty$ algebra associated to it.
+This last specialized version is the object of this paper.
+Specifically, we carry out the construction of an open-closed map via differential forms and currents.
+The closest to our formalism in the existing literature is~\cite{Hugtenburg1}; the main difference is that, in order to circumvent the need for currents, the open-closed map in~\cite{Hugtenburg1} is defined by dualizing the closed-open map rather than by an explicit formula.

-In this paper, we use differential forms and currents to construct chain-level open-closed maps, from various versions of the Hochschild homology and cyclic homology of the Fukaya $A_\infty$ algebra of a Lagrangian submanifold to the quantum cohomology.
-The Fukaya $A_\infty$ algebra is allowed to have a non-vanishing curvature term.
-We verify that, on chain level, our open-closed maps satisfy properties analogous to the Gromov-Witten axioms.
+In our construction, the cyclic complex comes up naturally, as the operations that define the open-closed map have an obvious cyclic symmetry (Proposition~\ref{prop:p_sgn}).
+Thus, we get chain-level open-closed maps, from various versions of the Hochschild and cyclic homology of the Fukaya $A_\infty$ algebra of a Lagrangian submanifold to the quantum cohomology.
+For a curved $A_\infty$ algebra, the curvature term defines a cocycle in the cyclic complex.
+To make it exact, we offer a new version of cyclic homology, the \textit{extended} cyclic homology.
+We verify that the open-closed map descends to this homology as well.
+A detailed discussion of the various types of homologies is found in Section~\ref{sec:Hochschild complexes}.

+We proceed to verify that, on chain level, our open-closed maps satisfy properties analogous to the Gromov-Witten axioms.
 We conclude with a discussion of pseudo-isotopies of open-closed maps, which we include for the sake of future applications.